Hypothalamic dysfunction

 Your health care provider will perform a physical examination and ask about your symptoms.

-Blood or urine tests may be ordered to determine levels of hormones such as:
+Blood or urine tests may be ordered to determine levels of hormones or chemicals such as:

 - Cortisol